sempernow/refpages/REFs/Podman.md

 sudo usermod --add-subuids 100000-165535 --add-subgids 100000-165535 auser
 ```
 - This allocates `65536` subordinate UIDs and GIDs to `auser`, starting from `100000`.
+    - A more sophisticated method is required if multiple users are to run podman rootless,
+    because each user must have their own unique range of `subuid`/`subgid`.

 ### `Dockerfile` mods